 Getting immunized is one of the best ways to protect yourself against influenza.
 The Southwest Utah Public Health Department has scheduled our annual Flu Shoot-Out in several locations in preparation for this year’s flu season.
-It’s inexpensive (or NO CHARGE with some insurances, see below)* and convenient, no appointment needed!
+It’s inexpensive (or NO CHARGE with some insurances, see below)* and convenient.
+No appointment needed!
+Flu vaccine is also available at all […]

 A 2016 study from the Journal of Clinical Hypertension found that in-office blood pressure measurements were inaccurate more often than not, either causing the misdiagnosis of hypertension (resulting in the inappropriate administration of medication) or causing patients at risk for stroke and heart events to go without necessary intervention or treatment.